-Hyaluronic acid – this gooey, clear substance is one key to hydrated, good-looking skin!
+Hyaluronic acid is one of the keys to hydrated, good-looking skin.

 How Does It Work?

-The best way to use Hyaluronic Acid is in a serum:
+The easiest way to use hyaluronic acid for skin is a serum:

-- Apply on your face every night before going to bed.
-There are water-based hyaluronic acid serums available that are best for oily/combination skin.
-And oil based hyaluronic acid serum are best for normal/dry skin.
+- Water-based hyaluronic acid serums are best for oily/combination skin.
+Oil based serums are best for normal/dry skin.

-- Or add simple, pure hyaluronic acid to a moisturizing cream you already use!
+- Or add pure hyaluronic acid to a moisturizing cream you already use!

 - *Note: while HA helps with moisture, it usually isn’t enough by itself.
-Dry and aging skin need some sort of oil and/or emollient, so if you choose to use pure hyaluronic acid, do use it with a moisturizer or cream
+Dry and aging skins need some sort of oil and/or emollient—so if you use pure hyaluronic acid, use it with a moisturizer or cream